Jewish Brigade: Military engagements

 The commander of the British 10th Corps praised the Jewish Brigade's performance:

 The Jewish Brigade fought well and its men were eager to make contact with the enemy by any means available to them.
 Their staff work, their commands and their assessments were good.
 If they get enough help they certainly deserve to be part of any field force whatsoever.

 There are indications that brigade members summarily executed surrendering German soldiers, particularly SS soldiers, in order to take revenge for the Holocaust.
 Although Brigadier Benjamin urged his troops not to kill surrendering Germans, emphasizing that intelligence gleaned from interrogation of prisoners would hasten the end of the war, he and his staff understood the desire for vengeance among the soldiers, and no Jewish Brigade soldier was ever punished for killing or otherwise mistreating surrendering enemy troops.

 The Jewish Brigade was represented among the liberating Allied units at a papal audience.
 The Jewish Brigade was then stationed in Tarvisio, near the border triangle of Italy, Yugoslavia, and Austria.
 They searched for Holocaust survivors, provided survivors with aid, and assisted in their immigration to Palestine.
 They played a key role in the Berihah's efforts to help Jews escape Europe for British Mandatory Palestine, a role many of its members were to continue after the Brigade disbanded.
 Among its projects was the education and care of the Selvino children.
 In July 1945, the Brigade moved to Belgium and the Netherlands.

 During the course of the Second World War, the Jewish Brigade suffered 83 killed in action or died of wounds and 200 wounded.
 Its dead are buried in the Commonwealth's Ravenna War Cemetery at Piangipane.

 Post-war deployment and disbandment

-Tilhas Tizig Gesheften (commonly known by its initials TTG, loosely translated as "kiss [literally, lick] my arse business") was the name of a group of Jewish Brigade members formed immediately following the Second World War.
-Under the guise of British military activity, this group engaged in the assassination of Nazis, facilitated the illegal immigration of Holocaust survivors to Mandatory Palestine, and smuggled weaponry to the Haganah.
+Tilhas Tizig Gesheften, commonly known by its initials TTG, loosely translated as "kiss [literally, lick] my arse business", was the name of a group of Jewish Brigade members formed immediately following the Second World War.
+Under the guise of British military activity, this group engaged in the assassinations of Nazis, facilitated the illegal immigration of Holocaust survivors to Mandatory Palestine, and smuggled weaponry to the Haganah.